-The following factors have influenced the QA policies and procedures submitted to QQI by Kerry ETB:
+The following factors have influenced Kerry ETB’s QA policies and procedures.

 - Kerry ETB is developing QA policies and procedures in accordance with the Quality Improvement Plan (QIP) it agreed with QQI.
 In doing so, it is focusing on priority areas of development and on introducing new procedures for all of Kerry ETB’s provision that draw on the best of its current quality practices.

 - Kerry ETB has been very active in contributing to national developments in apprenticeship and sector collaboration on assessment procedures.

 - Kerry ETB has also made advances in the recognition of prior learning, including prior experiential learning.

 - Kerry ETB has made strong progress and now has procedures for the following:

 – QA Procedures for new National Apprenticeship Programmes

 - KETB is still working towards the development of common assessment procedures that will apply across both FE and training.
 QA procedures for assessment (currently in pilot phase):